-Direct economic benefits (cost savings) to A&E firms could result from a decrease in spending, by individual firms or in the aggregate, on business development during the procurement process.
-Publishing a range of contract values for each RFQ provides firms with additional information to assist them in their decision on whether or not to prepare and submit an SOQ.
-This could result in fewer firms submitting an SOQ if, for example, the potential value of the contract is less than what a firm would have expected without this information, or if information about the range of contract values dissuades a firm from submitting if it believed the amount of contract work was beyond its capability.
-Based on the estimate presented in section 3.3, this could increase economic benefits (cost savings) by up to \$194,400 per decrease in SOQ per RFQ.16 No direct economic benefit from an increase in revenue for the selected A&E contractor and its subcontractors is expected because the contract revenue received by the winning firm (and therefore the cost to DWR) would not change.
-As noted above, the DWR A&E selection process is based on qualifications and not cost, so no direct effect on the negotiated cost would result if more or fewer firms prepared SOQs.
-Posting a range of contract values might influence the selected firm's initial proposed costs during contract negotiation, but it is unclear if the final negotiated cost would change.
+Direct economic benefits (cost savings) to A&E firms could result from a decrease in spending on business development during the procurement process.
+Publishing a range of contract values for each RFQ could result in fewer firms submitting an SOQ if the potential value of the contract is less than what a firm would have expected without this information, or if information about the range of contract values dissuades a firm from submitting if it believed the amount of contract work was beyond its capability.
+Based on the estimate presented in section 3.3, this could increase economic benefits (cost savings) by up to \$194,400 per decrease in SOQ per RFQ.
+A direct economic benefit could also result from an increase in revenue for A&E firms and their subcontractors.
+Posting a range of contract values could result in some firms bidding (and eventually being awarded) contracts at a higher value than they would have without this information.
+However, DWR is not proposing to change its existing process for releasing RFQs, and it has already been publishing an estimated range of potential contract values in its "Look Ahead Report."
+Therefore, the proposed clarification of DWR's authority to post a range of potential contract values is expected to result in little or no direct or quantifiable economic benefit.

-No direct economic benefits would result from the second proposed change eliminating 23 CCR 390, a section which simply restates existing law while adding no further purpose.
+No direct economic benefits would result from the second proposed change regarding exclusions for hiring private A&E firms to serve as subject matter experts on advisory boards, or for hiring A&E firms to provide consulting services for specific problems on DWR A&E projects. eliminating 23 CCR 390, a section which simply restates existing law while adding no further purpose.
 Again, the proposed change is to provide clarity about DWR's process and would not change that process.